JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 To better match real-world usage, the test conditions would need to be a load pulse, then a long rest and pulse again.
 To do that, we built a test rig to hold and test 4 CR2032 batteries.
 The testing was for each battery to turn on an LED for .25 seconds, one at a time, then repeat.
 This cycle allowed each battery the same on and off time.
 The off time being 3 times longer to allow for some battery recovery.
 The normal lithium CR2032 battery operates at 2.8 volts.
 So testing was run until the batteries were below 2.4 volts.
 While batteries in many devices will still operate below 2.4 volts, I picked 2.4 volts based on manufacture data, which show at 2.4 volts the battery has started the fast roll off phase.
 ## Testing the Batteries
 Using the test plan, a test cycle would emulate a brief transmission of a wireless device.
 The LED load is about that of the [JemRF devices](https://www.jemrf.com) when they transmit.
-Each battery has is connected to an individual LED light to emulate the transmission load of about 11 milliamps of power.
+Each battery is connected to an individual LED light to emulate the transmission load of about 11 milliamps of power.
 Each battery was pulsed ¼ of a second.
 There were 4 batteries tested per set.
 Each battery will be on .25 seconds and off for .75 seconds.
 Testing for each set of batteries ran from 6 to almost 10 days.
-The process pulsed the batteries once a second, or some 86,400 time a day.
-After 6 days, the number of pulses (518,400) would, if stretch out at a pulse rate of once a minute, to about 14 months to complete.
+The process pulsed the batteries once a second, or some 86,400 times a day.
+After 6 days, the number of pulses (518,400) would, if stretched out at a pulse rate of once a minute, would equate to about 14 months of usage.

 ## Test Results
 The results of the batteries tested so far showed all did well, with one outlasting all the others.
 My method of ranking the batteries was to compare their cost against their performance.
-First I will needed to create a performance rating.
-To do that I assigned a ranking for the number of days the battery lasted.
+First, I needed to create a performance rating.
+To do that, I assigned a ranking for the number of days the battery lasted.
 I then used this chart to assign a ranking to each battery.

 |Performance|  Days  |
 |:----:|:------:|